Read Time: 5 minutes

 About Huntsman Cancer Institute at the University of Utah

-Huntsman Cancer Institute at the University of Utah (the U) is the National Cancer Institute-designated Comprehensive Cancer Center for Utah, Idaho, Montana, Nevada, and Wyoming.
+Huntsman Cancer Institute at the University of Utah is the National Cancer Institute-designated Comprehensive Cancer Center for Utah, Idaho, Montana, Nevada, and Wyoming.
 With a legacy of innovative cancer research, groundbreaking discoveries, and world-class patient care, we are transforming the way cancer is understood, prevented, diagnosed, treated, and survived.
-Huntsman Cancer Institute focuses on delivering a cancer-free frontier to all communities in the area we serve.
-We have more than 300 open clinical trials and 250 research teams studying cancer at any given time.
+Huntsman Cancer Institute focuses on delivering the most advanced cancer healing and prevention through scientific breakthroughs and cutting-edge technology to advance cancer treatments of the future beyond the standard of care today.
+We have more than 300 open clinical trials and 250 research teams studying cancer.
 More genes for inherited cancers have been discovered at Huntsman Cancer Institute than at any other cancer center.
 Our scientists are world-renowned for understanding how cancer begins and using that knowledge to develop innovative approaches to treat each patient’s unique disease.
 Huntsman Cancer Institute was founded by Jon M. and Karen Huntsman.